Tarekmohamed97/Simple-MCQ-System/README.md

-To be able to test this app you need to follow these steps:
+To be able to test this app you need to follow these steps:<br />

-1- git clone into a new folder in your laptop or PC.
+1- git clone into a new folder in your laptop or PC. <br />
-2- In your IDE make a new terminal.
+2- In your IDE make a new terminal.<br />
-3- In the terminal type the following:
+3- In the terminal type the following:<br />
-    cd Simple-MCQ-System
+    cd Simple-MCQ-System<br />
-    npm install
+    npm install<br />
-4- after it finishes installing type this:
+4- after it finishes installing type this:<br />
-    npm start
+    npm start<br />
-5- Good luck
+5- Good luck<br />